 Chamber Music Lab participants will be formed into small ensembles as soon as possible according to age/grade level and experience/ability level, plus location.
 Small ensemble groups will meet regularly for one-hour coachings with a dedicated chamber music teacher (the Chamber Lab Coach), according to the shared availability of the ensemble members and the coach.

 Ensemble members will work with their Coach to schedule up to twenty total coachings over the course of the school year.
 Coachings may take place in Beginning Strings schools, but not during Beginning Strings classes.

-To accurately access the current playing level of Chamber Music Lab registrants, place students in an ensemble with other students playing at a similar level, and assign students to a coach who can best meet their needs, we require all Chamber Music Lab participants to submit a Placement Audition Video.
+To accurately access the current playing level of Chamber Music Lab registrants, place students in an ensemble with other students playing at a similar level, and assign students to a coach and a private lesson teacher who can best meet their needs, we require all Chamber Music Lab participants to submit a Placement Audition Video.